seankaiser/PrinterGenerator/README.md

 ### Note: This project was archived by author Nick McSpadden on 8/11/20.
 I plan to make additional commits in this fork and continue using it.
 Pull requests are welcome.

+* [wycomco has another fork](https://github.com/wycomco/PrinterGenerator) that is under active development and is worth checking out.

 PrinterGenerator
 ================